MetaFaith: Faithful Natural Language Uncertainty Expression in LLMs: Related Work

 \textbf{Linguistic Confidence Expression.} To accommodate confidence estimation beyond the numerical setting, some works have pursued ``verbalized'' confidence by mapping numerical confidence estimates to uncertainty phrases (e.g., ``high confidence'') or by developing custom prompt or training strategies to elicit self-verbalized linguistic confidence \citep{band2024linguisticcalibrationlongformgenerations, tang2024evaluationestimativeuncertaintylarge, xiong2024can, yang2024alignmenthonesty, jiang2025conformallinguisticcalibrationtradingoff, wang2025calibrating}.
 However, such approaches overlook the alignment between verbalized and intrinsic uncertainty and face considerable limitations including oversimplification.
 For example, \citet{mielke-etal-2022-reducing} depends on internal model representations which are often inaccessible and utilizes a limited scoring scale to measure confidence and linguistic assertiveness. \citet{zhou-etal-2024-relying} considers use of linguistic uncertainty markers but fails to account for the diversity of linguistic uncertainty expression. \citet{lin2022teaching} depends on computationally expensive training, focuses on math questions, and does not explore zero-shot verbalization of confidence.
 Additionally, conflicting evidence \citep{shrivastava2023llamasknowgptsdont, tian-etal-2023-just, ni2024largelanguagemodelshonest} exists regarding whether such verbalized confidences improve over token-based estimates, and \citet{zhang-etal-2024-dont-go} finds that verbalized confidences tend to concentrate in restricted ranges.

-\textbf{Faithful Calibration of LLMs.} A few recent works \citep{kumar-etal-2024-confidence, gm, yona-etal-2024-large} explore the alignment between LLMs’ intrinsic and expressed uncertainty, but use of narrow experimental settings restricts the generalizability of their findings. \citet{yona-etal-2024-large} proposes \textit{faithful response uncertainty} as an example-level metric to reliably quantify faithful calibration, but their investigation is limited to proprietary LLMs and two short-form QA datasets. \citet{gm} finds the relationship between intrinsic confidence and linguistic assertiveness to be weak for GPT-4o, but they focus the misinformation domain and rely on a fine-tuned assertiveness judge model which may not generalize to other settings.
+\textbf{Faithful Calibration of LLMs.} Faithfulness is well-studied in LLMs \citep{f1, f2, f3} and refers to the accuracy with which an explanation represents a model's underlying reasoning process.
+With regard to faithful confidence expression, a few recent works \citep{kumar-etal-2024-confidence, gm, yona-etal-2024-large} explore the alignment between LLMs’ intrinsic and expressed uncertainty, but use of narrow experimental settings restricts the generalizability of their findings. \citet{yona-etal-2024-large} proposes \textit{faithful response uncertainty} as an example-level metric to reliably quantify faithful calibration, but their investigation is limited to proprietary LLMs and short-form QA. \citet{gm} finds the relationship between intrinsic confidence and linguistic assertiveness to be weak for GPT-4o, but their methodology focuses on misinformation tasks.
 Concurrently, \citet{kumar-etal-2024-confidence} investigates faithful calibration of several GPT models and two small open-source LLMs but is limited to multiple-choice response formats and models linguistic confidence expression via categorical uncertainty phrases, which significantly undercuts expressivity.
 In comparison, we explore a significantly broader design space, considering a diverse array of uncertainty elicitation strategies, tasks, and content domains, as well as both proprietary and open-source models, spanning across several model families, sizes, and training procedures.
 Our results reveal persistent challenges across models and tasks, thus contributing a holistic and comprehensive understanding of faithful calibration.

 To our knowledge, \citet{meta} is the only existing work which aims to improve the faithfulness of LLMs' verbalized uncertainty, but it relies on model weight access and predefined probes, limiting extensibility.
 In contrast, our inference-time method requires no training and works with any instruction-following LLM across tasks and domains.